tape-framework/mvc/README.md

 ```

 Under `blog.app` you should have a package for each piece of your UI (users,
-posts, layouts).
-Each of these will have a model, view and controller namespace
+posts).
+Each of these will have a model, view and controller namespace (not
-(not necessarily all 3).
+necessarily all 3).

 The **model** is a normal namespace, and is likely to be missing if you have
 little to no business logic for that UI piece.